* ECB launches $850 bln bond buying programme

 "We're in this phase where investors are just looking to liquidate their positions," said Prashant Newnaha, senior interest rate strategist at TD Securities in Singapore.

-U.S. 10-year Treasuries, usually a haven in times of turmoil, were steady but have suffered their sharpest two-day selloff in nearly 20 years.
+U.S. 10-year Treasuries, usually a haven in times of turmoil, rose through the session, following their steepest two-day selloff in nearly 20 years on Tuesday and Wednesday.

 Editing by Sam Holmes